How to Get the Current Date and Time in SQL Server

-SQL Server functions for current date and time
+SQL Server functions for the current date and time

 GETDATE()

-The simplest and most common way to retrieve the current date value in SQL Server is the built-in function GETDATE().
-This function brings the datetime value that contains both the date and time of the computer where the SQL Server instance runs.
-The output format is yyyy-mm-dd hh:mm:ss.
+To get the current system date and time in SQL Server, use GETDATE().
+This function returns a datetime value containing both the date and time from the computer where the SQL Server instance is running.
+The default output format is yyyy-mm-dd hh:mm:ss.

-GETDATE() is a T-SQL-specific function.
-Therefore, it may not be present in other SQL dialects or have a different implementation.
+Because GETDATE() is a T-SQL-specific function, it may not exist or may behave differently in other SQL dialects.

 SYSDATETIME()